Maximally stretched laminations on geometrically finite hyperbolic manifolds: Continuity of the minimal Lipschitz constant

 In dimension $n\geq 4$, when $j_0$ has cusps of rank $<n-2$, conditions (1) and~(3) of Proposition~\ref{prop:contpropertiesC} do not hold: see Sections \ref{ex:dim4upper} and~\ref{ex:dim4C<1} for counterexamples.
-The reason, in a sense, is that the convex core of a small deformation of~$j$ can be ``much larger'' than that of~$j$, due to the presence of parabolic elements that are not unipotent.
+The reason, in a sense, is that the convex core of a small geometrically finite deformation of~$j$ can be ``much larger'' than that of~$j$, due to the presence of parabolic elements that are not unipotent.
+(Such discontinuous behavior of the convex core also explains why being geometrically finite is not an open condition in the presence of cusps of rank $<n-2$, even among representations of a given cusp type \cite[\S\,5]{bow98}.)

+Note finally that $C(j,\rho)=+\infty$ must be ruled out in (3) and (3'') due to Lemma~\ref{lem:C<infty}: parabolic elements can be approached by hyperbolic ones.

 Proposition~\ref{prop:contCcc} is proved in Section~\ref{subsec:contCcc} using a partition-of-unity argument based on Lemma~\ref{lem:partofunity}, together with a control on fundamental domains for converging convex cocompact representations (see Appendix~\ref{sec:conv-fundamental}).
 Proposition~\ref{prop:contpropertiesC}.(1)--(1') is proved in Section~\ref{subsec:C<1open} following the same approach but using also a comparison between distances in horospheres and spheres of~$\HH^n$ (Lemma~\ref{lem:horosph-sph}).
 Proposition~\ref{prop:contpropertiesC}.(2) and (3)--(3')--(3'') are proved in Section~\ref{subsec:C-highcontinuous}; for reductive~$\rho$, they are a consequence of the existence of a maximally stretched lamination when $C(j,\rho)\geq 1$ (Theorem~\ref{thm:lamin}).
 The case of nonreductive~$\rho$ follows from the reductive case by using again a partition-of-unity argument, as we explain in Section~\ref{subsec:nonred}.